-3.5.1 Bycatch risk is highest south of 30°S The South Tasman Sea south of 30°S has the highest bycatch estimates of any area within the WCPFC Convention Area (Peatman et al. 2019, Abraham et al. 2019).
+4.3.1 Bycatch risk is highest south of 30°S

+The South Tasman Sea south of 30°S has the highest bycatch estimates of any area within the WCPFC Convention Area (Peatman et al. 2019, Abraham et al. 2019).
 The fine-scale overlap analyses of Antipodean, Gibson's and Southern Buller's albatross also highlights ongoing high fisheries overlap in the South Tasman Sea (SC21-EB-IP09, SC20-EB-WP10).

-3.5.1 Bycatch risk is also high in the high seas
+4.3.2 Bycatch risk is highest in the high seas

 The probability of bycatch for Antipodean and Gibson's albatross is greatest on the high seas, and bycatch happens in both WCPFC and CCSBT convention areas, and where they overlap.
+For example, 79% of the overlap of Gibson's Albatross pelagic longline fishing effort occurred in the high seas within the WCPFC (SC21-EB-IP09).

-4 Recommendations and rationale
+5 Recommendations and rationale

-Recommendation 1: improve mitigation in the area 25°S - 30°S
+5.1 Recommendation 1: combinations of mitigation measures in the area 25°S - 30°S

-The area between 25°S - 30°S is within the core habitat of four threatened seabirds including the Antipodean albatross that faces risk of extinction.
+The area between 25°S - 30°S is within the core habitat of four threatened seabirds, including the Antipodean albatross, that faces risk of extinction.
 Bycatch risk is high for threatened seabirds between 25°S - 30°S on the high seas due to high fishing effort and minimal bycatch mitigation requirements in this area.
-To reduce bycatch in this important seabird habitat area New Zealand makes the following recommendation:
+To reduce bycatch in this important seabird habitat area New Zealand recommends: